 As coffee beans slowly heat up, the flavors and acidity begin to change, and the color begins to brown as the sugars and amino acids in the beans react together.
-Eventually, typically somewhere around 350 degrees Fahrenheit, the beans go through the first crack.
+Eventually, typically somewhere around 350 F, the beans go through the first crack.
 As the name implies, the beans expand to the point where you can hear them crack.
 You could remove the beans now and have light roast coffee beans.
 Or you can keep heating them and allow the body and heavier flavors of your future coffee to build.
-When the temperature climbs to about 440 to 450 degrees Fahrenheit, the beans crack again.
+When the temperature climbs to about 440-450 F, the beans crack again.
 This second crack releases oils to the surface of the beans.

 You don't want to roast coffee beans much beyond the second crack.
 Unless you want a mugful of charcoal-tasting liquid.

-The First Crack: Light Color + High Acid
+The First Crack: Light Color and High Acid

-The Second Crack: Medium Color + Balanced Flavor
+The Second Crack: Medium Color and Balanced Flavor

-The 2+ Crack: Darker Color + Increased Body
+The 2+ Crack: Darker Color and Increased Body

 Medium-dark roast coffee beans are removed right at or after the second crack.
 The coffee beans are a darker brown color and have some oil on the surface.
 They have less acidity but more body than lighter roasts.
 A cup of coffee made with medium-dark roast beans is spicy with notes of caramel and chocolate.
 You might notice some smokiness and a bittersweet tang.

-The Third Crack: Darkest Color + Bold, Bold, Bold
+The Third Crack: Darkest Color and Bold, Bold, Bold

 Medium Roast vs. Dark Roast: Which Provides the Most Buzz?

-But the thing is, it's also really, really hard to make a highly caffeinated medium or dark roast taste so good.
+But the thing is, it's also really, really hard to make a medium or dark roast with an extra kick of caffeine taste so good.
 We were able to do this because our roaster is a ninja who knows exactly when to pull coffee beans out of the roaster and how to blend just the right amounts of just the right beans.

 We use only the highest quality USDA Certified Organic, Fair Trade coffee beans you can find.
 We are always testing the beans to be sure they taste amazing and are the highest octane.
 Beans are the real secret to caffeine bliss.
 Robusta coffee beans are loaded with caffeine.
-We're talking about twice as much jolt as Arabica coffee beans contain.
-Unfortunately, all of that caffeine makes Robusta beans taste really bitter.
+We're talking about twice as much jolt as arabica coffee beans contain.
+Unfortunately, all of that caffeine makes robusta beans taste really bitter.
 Worse than eating a lemon.
-So we balance out Robusta beans with Arabica (in our dark roast) and both Arabica and Yirgacheffe beans (in our medium roast) to create coffee that does not only keep you energized for all you need to do but that also makes you want to keep drinking it all day.
+So we balance out robusta beans with arabica (in our dark roast) and both arabica and Yirgacheffe beans (in our medium roast) to create coffee that not only keeps you energized for all you need to do but also makes you want to keep drinking it all day.